 Problem Not Completely Resolved

 Second, sites fail the review because the webmaster does not completely fix the problem.
 According to Mueller, the issue that Google points out must be completely resolved across the entire site.

 In other words, a half-hearted attempt is not good enough.
 You have to go through the entire site page by page to ensure that everything is up to snuff.

 So although a Google manual penalty can strike fear in the heart of any business owner, it does not have to be the end of the world.

 An unbiased look by an outsider and a thorough revamping to fix the issues will get your site in tip-top shape for the review.
 With luck, your website will soon be back in Google's good graces and ranking in the SERPs just like before.

 In summary, search engine optimization is the process of organically directing Internet traffic to your company's website.
 This is accomplished by the strategic use of keywords on your site.

 By keeping your SEO at the highest, most productive level possible, you will effectively provide your organization with the advantages it needs to succeed and flourish in the highly competitive digital marketplace.

-For more information on what is SEO, please contact us.
+For more information on what is SEO, to hire Marketing by Kevin, or for questions please contact us.